Do you understand Requirements and Requirements Engineering? This article provides a good introduction.

 Special emphasis is given to the requirements process because it is well known that the most painful struggles and the most spectacular failures in software development stem from oversights and misestimations early in the life of a project (Reel 1999).
 Scientific software is no exception.
 Studies conducted by NASA in the early 1990s found that while cost overruns were rampant among R&D projects, projects that invested 2% to 3% of their budget on planning and developing requirements saw cost overruns between 80% and 200%, whereas those that invested 8% to 14% of their budget had overruns between 0% and 50% (Hihn and Habib-Agahi 1991, Habib-Agahi et al. 1991).
 The benefits are well established: requirements engineering, by far the least expensive development activity, has an outsized impact on everything that follows.

 Nevertheless, numerous studies have found that scientific software developers, as a rule, do not produce requirements documents (Segal 2005, Segal 2009, Sanders and Kelly 2008, Li et al. 2011, Heaton and Carver 2015).
 There are several reasons for this situation, perhaps the greatest one being that researchers simply don't know how.
 Many scientific software projects are exploratory in character, and the requirements are discovered in the course of development.
 Trying to produce complete, well-articulated requirements upfront would be an exercise in futility.
 However, with some considerations and adaptations, readers will find that requirements engineering techniques can yield tremendous benefits.

-In this series, we explore the practical application of requirements engineering for scientific software.
-We provide terms, tools, and techniques to empower both scientific software developers and clients.
-Moreover, we give step-by-step examples to illustrate how the requirements phase can be employed, both for small projects intended for a limited audience and for large-scale, mission-critical codes.
+In this mini-series of articles, we explore the practical application of requirements engineering for scientific software.
+We also provide terms, tools, and techniques to empower both scientific software developers and clients.

 - Understanding requirements